cudmore/cudmore.github.io/_posts/2017-10-17-Home-cage-activity.md

 - analysis
 ---

+## History

-This was originally written as readme for Valerie in the Bergles lab, 20160723
+This was originally written as readme for Valerie in the Bergles lab, 20160723.

+The parts list and implementation details are in [the original blog post][1].

+## The Raspberry Pi is running Debian Linux and is networked

 	IP: 10.16.79.93
 	username: pi
 	password: raspberry

-## Mount the pi hard-drive as a file-server

-    On Windows, in the start menu, type
-    \\10.16.79.93

-    On OSX, in the ‘Coonect to Server...’ dialog, type: afp://10.16.79.93

-## To Login to the Pi on Windows
+### To Login to the Pi on Windows

 Download and then use Putty

-## To Login to the Pi on OSX
+### To Login to the Pi on OSX

 Use terminal and then type: